nicholaskh/pushd/README.md

 *   Highly usage of mem to improve latancy & throughput
 *   Full realtime internal stats export via http
 *   Smart metrics with low overhead
+*   Use Mongodb as the message storage database

 ### Contribs